Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability: Abstract

 \section{Abstract}

-{Causal discovery methods have traditionally been developed under two distinct regimes: independent and identically distributed (i.i.d.) and timeseries data, each governed by separate modelling assumptions.
-In this paper, we argue that the i.i.d. setting can and should be reframed in terms of exchangeability, a strictly more general symmetry principle.
-We present the implications of this reframing, alongside two core arguments: (1) a conceptual argument, based on extending the dependency of experimental causal inference on exchangeability to causal discovery; and (2) an empirical argument, showing that many existing i.i.d. causal‐discovery methods are predicated on exchangeability assumptions, and that the sole extensive widely-used real‐world “i.i.d.” benchmark (the T\"ubingen dataset) consists mainly of exchangeable (and not i.i.d.) examples.
-Building on this insight, we introduce a novel synthetic dataset\footnote{All our code is open-source and available in \href{https://github.com/tiagobrogueira/Thesis-Causal-Discovery-In-Exchangeable-Data/tree/main}{tiago.brogueira@github.com}} that enforces only the exchangeability assumption, without imposing the stronger i.i.d. assumption.
-We show that our exchangeable synthetic dataset mirrors the statistical structure of the real‐world "i.i.d." dataset more closely than all other i.i.d. synthetic datasets.
-Furthermore, we demonstrate the predictive capability of this dataset by proposing a neural‐network–based causal‐discovery algorithm trained exclusively on our synthetic dataset, and which performs similarly to other state‐of‐the‐art i.i.d. methods on the real‐world benchmark. }
+{Causal discovery methods have traditionally been developed under two different modeling assumptions: \textit{independent and identically distributed} (i.i.d.) data and time series data.
+In this paper, we focus on the i.i.d. setting, arguing that it should be reframed in terms of exchangeability, a strictly more general symmetry principle.
+For that goal, we propose an exchangeable hierarchical model that builds upon the recent \textit{Causal de Finetti theorem}.
+Using this model, we show that both the uncertainty regarding the causal mechanism and the uncertainty in the distribution of latent variables are better captured under the broader assumption of exchangeability.
+In fact, we argue that this is most often the case with real data, as supported by an in-depth analysis of the T\"ubingen dataset.
+Exploiting this insight, we introduce a novel synthetic dataset\footnote{All our code is open-source and available at \href{https://github.com/tiagobrogueira/Thesis-Causal-Discovery-In-Exchangeable-Data/tree/main}{https://github.com/tiagobrogueira/Thesis-Causal-Discovery-In-Exchangeable-Data/tree/main}} that mimics the generation process induced by the proposed exchangeable hierarchical model.
+We show that our exchangeable synthetic dataset mirrors the statistical and causal structure of the T\"ubingen dataset more closely than other i.i.d. synthetic datasets.
+Furthermore, we introduce SynthNN, a neural‐network–based causal‐discovery method trained exclusively on the proposed synthetic dataset.
+The fact that SynthNN performs competitively with other state‐of‐the‐art methods on the real‐world T\"ubingen dataset provides strong evidence for the realism of the underlying exchangeable generative model.}